This Be The Verse

 And don’t have any kids yourself.

 Parenting is the most important, most serious, and – in many ways – most difficult process you will ever undertake.
-I use the word ‘process’ deliberately because we know what we want at the end: Happy, healthy kids that we have nourished as much, and damaged as little, as we can.
+I use the word ‘process’ deliberately because we know what we want at the end: Happy, healthy kids whom we have nourished as much, and damaged as little, as we can.

 Most of us are familiar with the poem I’ve transcribed above.
 It talks about how trauma can be passed along from generation to generation, and suggests that the best way to stop the cycle is not to become a parent yourself.
 As someone who was sexually abused as a child, I can understand the temptation to remain without children.
 My desire to love, however, was greater, and it won out.

 Still, like many parents, I found that having children – even trying to have children – brought up issues from my past that I struggled with.
 I muddled through, and some of my ‘muddlings’ were better than others.
 (Ask my daughters!)

 Then, in October of 2019, I was chatting with my wonderful, kind, compassionate friend, Shane Griffin, about the needs of parents who have experienced child sexual abuse.

 ‘We need a support group for ourselves’ Shane said.

 ‘And there isn’t one.
 They have them in America,’ he continued.
 ‘But we’ve nothing like that here.

 And we went on to talk of other things.